baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 > L 429: Is there a difference between A \/ B and A|B ?

 There is no difference between `A \/ B` and `A | B`.
-As we have explained in L159, in the code examples we write `A | B` since it is a common notation in many programming languages, while `A \/ B` is more commonly used in calculi with union types.
+As we have explained at L159, in the code examples we write `A | B` since it is a common notation in many programming languages, while `A \/ B` is more commonly used in calculi with union types.